-I have applied for a programme – what happens next?Your application will be considered based on the information you have provided.
+Your application will be considered based on the information you have provided.
 Once we are satisfied that you meet the entry requirements, you will be registered onto the programme and receive an email that will instruct you to register and pay for individual modules within your programme of study.

-What is the difference between the application and registration closing date?The application date is the date by which you should submit your online application for consideration.
+The application date is the date by which you should submit your online application for consideration.
 You only apply for a programme once, at the start of your programme of study.
 The registration date is the date by which you need to register for the individual modules you wish to take in that trimester.

 If the programme/module you are looking to re-register to is not appearing in this section, then please contact customer service on 01 6116500.

-When will I receive my textbook?You will normally receive your textbook, (IoB published or the Principles and Practice of Banking textbook) within two weeks of the trimester start date or within 10 working days of your registration being processed.
+You will normally receive your textbook, (IoB published or the Principles and Practice of Banking textbook) within two weeks of the trimester start date or within 10 working days of your registration being processed.

 We will send textbooks to your work address unless you have advised us that we should send them to your home address.
-The Institute does not take responsibility for textbooks which have been misplaced or the non-receipt of textbooks which have been dispatched to home addresses.
+IOB does not take responsibility for textbooks which have been misplaced or the non-receipt of textbooks which have been dispatched to home addresses.
 If you change your address after registering, you will need to locate the textbook at the address you provided at the time of registration.